gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 📜 Liscence 📜

-This repository and its contents are licensed under the [MIT Lisence](LICENSE), which means you are free to use, modify, and distrubute the matrieals with proper attribution.
+This repository and its contents are licensed under the  [MIT Lisence](LICENSE), which means you are free to use, modify, and distribute the materials with proper attribution.

 ## 🙏 Acknowledgments 🙏

-We'd like to exprss our gratitud to all the particpants for joinig the comptition and helping us imprve the qualty of our documntation.
+We'd like to express our gratitude to all the participants for joining the competition and helping us improve the quality of our documentation.

-## 🚀 Hppy Codng and Good Lck! 🚀
+## 🚀 Happy Coding and Good Luck! 🚀

-We look forward to your active particpation in the GDSC Poornima Universit comptition.
-May the best contrbutor win!
+We look forward to your active participation in the GDSC Poornima University competition.
+May the best contributor win!